Number of parameters registered by default

 Every NCA parameter that PKNCA can compute is registered in an internal registry via add.interval.col().
 When you request auclast = TRUE in an interval, PKNCA looks up the registered function for auclast and calls it with the right arguments.

 You can extend the registry with your own parameters — new functions that compute anything derivable from concentrations, times, doses, or other already-computed parameters.
+See also the package vignette Writing PKNCA Parameter Functions.

-# 123 parameters registered by default
+# Number of parameters registered by default

 length(get.interval.cols())